dffischer/pkgrepotools/graph-templates.md

   - `-l` _file_:
     Read additional file names from a file, one per line.

+    To read from the standard input, pass _-_ as a filename.
 To choose only a subset of files to include in the graph among a large project, it may be useful to generate the input with another program, like e.g. `find`.

 ## BUGS